Care of Uniforms Sample Clauses

 Care of Uniforms.
 The City shall provide laundry service for the uniforms.
 Each field employee shall take proper care of uniforms and maintain high standards of personal grooming and neatness.
 Hair, jewelry and accessories must not impede the safe and efficient execution of assigned duties.

 Care of Uniforms.
-The proper care and laundering of uniforms are the responsibility of the Employee.
+The proper care and laundering of uniforms is the responsibility of the Employee.
 Stolen uniforms shall be replaced by CTS upon receipt of a police report or other clear evidence of theft.
 Lost uniforms shall be replaced at the cost of the Employee.

 Care of Uniforms.
 Employees are expected to exercise diligence in the care of uniforms.
 THIS PAGE INTENTIONALLY LEFT BLANK.